 DM/CB: Frank Rijkaard (Amsterdam)

 Rep was a part of Holland's Golden Generation in the 1970's.
-He won three European Cup with Ajax and was a part of Holland's amazing team at the WC Finals in 1974.
+Rep scored the winning goal for Ajax Amsterdam against Juventus in the 1973 European Cup final in Belgrade.
+He also helped SC Bastia reach the finals of the 1978 UEFA Cup.
+Rep joined St-Etienne in 1979 and was part of the side that included Michel Platini.
+He was a part of Holland's amazing team at the WC Finals in 1974.
 He picked up 42 caps.

 Widely considered to be as good as Johan Cruyff while the two of them played together at Ajax, but his career was overshadowed by Cruyff.
 He was a part of the glorious Ajax team in the 1970's, but only managed one appearance at the WC Finals in 1974.
 In 1973, he was voted by his teammates to become Ajax's captain ahead of Cruyff.
 Cruyff would leave the team a few weeks later.

 AM: Ruud Gullit (Amsterdam)